Dzhokhar Tsarnaev: Guilt phase

-The trial began on January 5, 2015; Tsarnaev pleaded not guilty to all thirty charges laid against him.
-The proceedings were led by Judge George O'Toole.
-Tsarnaev's attorney Judy Clarke admitted in her opening statement that Tsarnaev committed the acts in question, but sought to avert the death penalty by showing that his brother Tamerlan was the mastermind behind the acts.
-Counter-terrorism expert Matthew Levitt also gave testimony.
+The trial began on January 5, 2015.
+Tsarnaev was prosecuted by assistant U.S. attorneys William Weinreb and Aloke Chakravarty, of the Anti-Terrorism and National Security Unit of the U.S. Attorney's Office in Boston.
+His defense team included federal public defender Miriam Conrad, William Fick, and Judy Clarke.
+Tsarnaev pleaded not guilty to all thirty charges laid against him.
+Judge George O'Toole presided over the trial.
+Tsarnaev's attorney, Judy Clarke, admitted in her opening statement that Tsarnaev committed the acts in question but sought to avert the death penalty by asserting that his brother Tamerlan had influenced and manipulated him.
+Counter-terrorism expert Matthew Levitt gave testimony in March 2015.